cslarsen/csl.name/_drafts/continuations.md

 ---

 <p class="lead">
-Once, I gave an <a href="https://speakerdeck.com/csl/r7rs-scheme">introductory talk on R<sup>7</sup>RS Scheme</a> that included some neat examples using macros and continuations.
-This article expands on that, intended for anyone curious about Scheme.
+I gave an <a href="https://speakerdeck.com/csl/r7rs-scheme">introductory talk on R<sup>7</sup>RS Scheme</a> that included some neat examples using closures, continuations and macros to do some cool stuff.
+This article expands on that.
+The intended audience is anyone curious about Scheme or those concepts (featuring: pseudo-JavaScript code).
 </p>

 If your programming language supports continuations, you can implement